bridgesplit/docs/docs/concepts/bridgesplit-markets/asset-parameters.md

 To compensate lenders for an unused portion of a loan duration, borrowers are partial interest on any early repaid principal, expressed as a percentage of the original interest expected for the repaid principal.
 **Early Repayment Penalty**: 5% of forgone interest
  ## Principal
- The following assets are eligible to be used as principal on Omni's vLCBs.
+ The following assets are eligible to be used as principal on Bridgesplit Markets's vLCBs.
  | Asset | Oracle |
  |:--|:--|
  |USDC ([Mint](https://solscan.io/token/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v)) | Gnt27xtC473ZT2Mw5u8wZ68Z3gULkSTb5DuxJy7eJotD |